-Winter in Bend Oregon is a magical time when the city and surrounding mountains transform into a snowy wonderland.
+Winter in Bend Oregon is a magical time of year when the city and nearby mountains transform into a snowy wonderland.

 So, bundle up, grab some hot cocoa, and let’s embark on an unforgettable journey through the offerings of winter activities in Bend Oregon.